-On occasion, a student undertaking an APPEL Experiential Learning Placement will be offered the opportunity to undertake travel away from their Training Establishment as part of their placement, for example, travel to a conference, an excursion to another placement site, or a placement related trip abroad.
-In line with APPEL's governance and insurance responsibilities relating to student placements it is necessary that all travel away from the Training Establishment is risk assessed by APPEL.
-Please contact the APPEL Operations team at ops@appel.ie as soon as possible to start the approval process.
+Occasionally the opportunity may arise for a student to undertake travel away from their Training Establishment as part of their placement, for example, travel to a conference, an excursion to another placement site, or a placement related trip abroad.
+In these instances please contact APPEL, as APPEL's governance and insurance responsibilities require that all travel away from the Training Establishment is risk assessed by APPEL.